ZLMediaKit/docs/src/tutorial/README.md

 If you're a beginner, we highly recommend compiling ZLMediaKit using Ubuntu16 or later versions. macOS is the second recommended platform.
 The least recommended platforms are CentOS6.* and Windows.

+zlmediakit has been launched on vcpkg, please refer to [install zlmediakit using vcpkg](../guide/install/install_zlmediakit_using_vcpkg.md) for convenient installation.

 ## 3. Compiler